If you’re thinking about finishing your basement you’ve come to the right place.

 - why you can and should do your own electrical work

 Be sure to subscribe to the email list.
-You’ll get access to my basement cost estimation spreadsheet. plus, I have a great tip right of the bat that can save you more than 40% on power tools.
+You’ll get access to my basement cost estimation spreadsheet.
+Plus, I’ll show you a great tip someone gave me that helped my save over $920.

 I also hope to show you how finishing your basement can give you tons of personal confidence and teach you all sorts of the new skills that have nothing to do with home improvement.